bluetrickpt/permission-description2name/README.md

 2. Get all permission descriptions.
 This requires the following sub-steps:

    2.1.
-Get permissions in "uses-permission" manifest format;
+Get permissions in "uses-permission" manifest format.
+Done in `get_manifest_uses-permissions.sh`;;

    2.2.
 Write an android app requesting all permissions;